 Cross Country Ski events that have already occured this past year:

-Snow making operations started again the night of Friday, December 6, 2013 at Riverside Park and continue through this weekend.
+Snow making operations started again the night of Friday, December 6, 2013 at Riverside Park and continued through the weekend.
 Feel free to thank our Nordic Ski Club of Central Minnesota snow making and grooming team!

-Additional helpers were need for each time slot because equipment needs to be moved occasionally (i.e., requires two people).
+Additional helpers were needed for each time slot because equipment needs to be moved occasionally (i.e., requires two people).

 Riverside Park ski trails were first groomed Monday, November 25, 2013 and all efforts now to make more snow are to increase the snow base so it can hold up over the season.

 What: XC and Alpine Ski gear, Snowboards, and Outdoor Equipment Sale

 When: Sunday, November 10, 2013, 1:00-3:00 p.m.